MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/disconnect-aksedgearc.md

 ## Description

-Disconnect the AksEdge cluster running on this machine to Azure Arc for Kubernetes.
+Disconnects the AKS Edge Essentials cluster running on this machine to Azure Arc for Kubernetes.

 ## Examples